LeoDinga/DL_Project/README.md

 # DL_Project: Action Recognition in Tennis with ST-GCN and MMAction2
-This repository contains 3 different notebooks .ipynb, one where the keypoints are extracted and must be the first to run, another two regarding to the two types of training methods implemented.
+This repository contains 3 different notebooks `.ipynb`, one where the keypoints are extracted and must be the first to run, another two regarding to the two types of training methods implemented.
 The project covers the full workflow: data preparation, label mapping, model training, inference, and evaluation with confusion matrix visualization.

+Additionally, the repository includes two PDF documents:

+- A poster created to serve as a project presentation during a poster session, which is part of the course evaluation.

+- A final report corresponding to the written documentation of the project.

 This repository contains three Jupyter notebooks (`.ipynb`):